wsokolnicki/Bluff/README.md

 If it was, than player who chcecked gets an extra card, if not, the player who chose that option gets an extra card.
 So in the next round, all of the players have still one card, expect one player who has two.

+First player in upcoming round is the one who checked in previous round.
+If he lost this round, next player in line will be first player.

 Player looses the game, when he has a specifict number of cards in hand and gets another one.
 The number changes, depending on how many players play the game.
 2-4 players - 5 cards